-Ref Standard Producer Guidance 2.1 Growers must have access to the relevant Code of Practice for using Plant Protection Products.
-For further guidance see DEFRA Code of Practice for Using Plant Protection Products 2.2 Growers must complete, and demonstrate, annual review of an Integrated Pest Management (IPM) Plan.
-The IPM plan must: Be available for all staff, advisers and contractors Demonstrate the use of PPPs is justified Demonstrate improved protection of the environment.
-For further guidance see the Integrated Pest Management Plan 2.3 Revised Plant Protection Products must be stored in a dedicated store.
+Ref Standard Requirements 2.1 Growers must have access to the relevant Code of Practice for using Plant Protection Products.
+For further guidance see Code of Practice for Using Plant Protection Products in Scotland 2.2 Growers must complete, and demonstrate, an annual review of an Integrated Pest Management (IPM) Plan.
+The IPM plan must: Be available for all staff, advisors and contractors Demonstrate the use of PPPs is justified Demonstrate improved protection of the environment.
+For further guidance see the Integrated Pest Management Plan 2.3 Plant Protection Products must be stored in a dedicated store.
 The store must: Be secured and the key kept in another location Be bunded Display appropriate signage on the outside of the store Emergency spillage facilities must be available within the store.
 For further guidance see Guidance on storing pesticides for farmers and other professional users.

-Ref Standard Producer Guidance 2.4 Revised Plant protection product containers must be fit for purpose.
+Ref Standard Requirements 2.4 Plant Protection Product containers must be fit for purpose.
 Containers must: Be fit for purpose Clearly labelled In sound condition.
-Where a product has been decanted into a replacement container, the new container must show the original labelling information (which can be printed from manufacturers websites).
-2.5 Revised An up to date Plant protection product stock inventory must be kept.
+Note: Where a product has been decanted into a replacement container, the new container must show the original labelling information (which can be printed from manufacturers websites).
+2.5 An up to date Plant Protection Product stock inventory must be kept.
 Two copies of the stock inventory must be kept.
 One must be in the chemical store and one must be kept within the farm office, or somewhere that could be easily located in the event of a fire within the store.
-2.6 Revised All Plant protection products must be currently approved by CRD for use on the target crop.
+2.6 All Plant Protection Products must be currently approved by CRD for use on the target crop.
 Growers must ensure that all products used are on label and CRD approved.
 If a product being used is an Extension of Authorisation for Minor Use (EAMU), a copy of the relevant notice of approval must be kept and documented.
-All plant protection products must, at all times, be used in accordance with product labels or EAMU.
+All Plant Protection Products must, at all times, be used in accordance with product labels or EAMU.
 Key points include e.g. Harvest intervals are observed and recorded; maximum permitted dose rates are not exceeded; check product labels before use.
-For further guidance see Pesticides Register of UK Authorised Products 2.7 Revised Expired or withdrawn Plant Protection Products must be kept segregated from approved stock pending disposal by an approved waste disposal contractor.
+For further guidance see Pesticides Register of UK Authorised Products 2.7 Expired or withdrawn Plant Protection Products must be kept segregated from approved stock pending disposal by an approved waste disposal contractor.
 Growers must ensure that all withdrawn PPPs are not kept on farm past their withdrawal date or expiry date.

-Ref Standard Producer Guidance 2.8 Revised HACCP 5 Growers must keep accurate records and up to date spraying records which must be retained for a minimum of five years.
+Ref Standard Requirements 2.8 HACCP 5 Growers must keep accurate records and up to date spraying records which must be retained for a minimum of five years.
 Spraying records must be kept for growing and stored crops.
 The records must include: Date of application Time of spraying Crop growth stage Wind speed and direction Pest being controlled Label name of product Dose used Water application rate Spray quality Sprayer operator LERAPS Buffer zones.
 Care must be taken to avoid applying products during unfavourable conditions that would encourage drift onto conservation or sensitive areas, i.e. Hedgerows, private homes and public places.
 2.9 HACCP 5 Contract sprayers must provide the SQC grower with the spray records within seven days of application.
 Spraying records must be kept for growing and stored crops.
-The record must include: Date of application Time of spraying Crop growth stage Wind speed and direction Pest being controlled Label name of product Dose used Water application rate Spray quality Sprayer operator LERAPS Buffer zones.
-Care must be taken to avoid applying products during unfavourable conditions that would encourage drift onto conservation or sensitive areas, i.e. Hedgerows, private homes and public places.
+The record must include: